cindypan1999/cindypan1999.github.io/_posts/2025-05-china-week-1.md

 For lunch we met up with my cousin Wei Wei who picked up Michelle and Rebecca from the airport.
 We went to a seafood restaurant where we ate a bunch of dishes featuring fish, mushrooms, and beef amongst other meats and vegetables.

 After lunch, Wei Wei recommended us to an avocado and mango based smoothie place which was incredible.
 Sam and I split from the group and continued to Yuan Ming Yuan, a massive garden near the summer palace.
-This garden was covered in a blanket of serenity, and I wished we could have spent more time here.
+This garden was the definition of serene, and I wished we could have spent more time here.
 We walked through miniature forests to reach vast meadows and watched the koi fish and black swans dance in the pond.
 We passed a couple practicing ballroom dance on the platformed floor of a gazebo.
 We also saw a swastika in the middle of the pond which is where the emperor used to live.
 He would move from one end of the swastika to the next as the seasons changed.
 While the appearance of such a symbol was alarming, it stands for infinity in ancient culture and is not related to the Holocaust.
 Sam walked the swastika and posted his route on Strava.

 Sam and I had been walking almost seven miles at this point which is four miles further than Sam has ever walked on his broken leg.
 We were exhausted and basically crawled to the street to get into our Didi.